tahirmurata/nix-darwin/README.md

     ```

 ## License
-This repository is licensed under the [Apache License 2.0](LICENSE)
+This repository is released into the public domain under the [Unlicense license](UNLICENSE)